Frequently Asked Questions

 listed.

-For confidential clients (refered to as a basic
+For confidential clients (referred to as a basic

 client in Kanidm due to the use of HTTP Basic for